Kid-Made Valentine Cards Fine Motor Activity

 for information on cookies and affiliates

-This process art activity is perfect for supporting creativity and fine motor skills.
+This process art activity is perfect for kids from toddler age to kindergarten.

 Process art means engaging in a creative opportunity that does not depend on an accepted or expected outcome.
 This post from Gift of Curiosity explains the concept in more detail.

-A hole punch is being provided to engage fine motor muscles.
-Guide your early learner on the use of the hole punch, then no further instructions are needed on where to place the holes to create a design on the paper.
+Guide your early learner on the use of the hole punch, then no further instructions are needed.
+Kids can choose where to place the holes to create a design on the paper.

 Instructions for kid-made cards

-Start hole punching!
-It would be fun to use hole punches that make different designs such as heart shapes, but a regular hole punch works for this activity.
+A regular hole punch works for this activity but it would be fun to use hole punches that make different designs such as heart shapes.

 Younger kids can draw pictures inside their cards; older kids can print the name of the person receiving the card, and sign their name inside.